Stamford service audio: 22min

 See you in the sanctuary.

 Nathan has served in many other arenas, including domestic and international missions, youth ministry, interfaith education, and hospital chaplaincy.
 Before being called to Stanwich Church, Nathan served as the NYC Director of the Fellowship of Christians in Universities and Schools (FOCUS), which ministers to families in independent schools.
 This season developed in Nathan a heart for independent schools and he now serves on the Board of Trustees of two institutions: The Stony Brook School on Long Island and The Stanwich School in Greenwich, CT.
+In the summer of 2017, Nathan also joined the Board of Trustees of his alma mater, Hope College.

 Nathan and his wife Nancy have two children and live in Greenwich, CT.